flashbots/suave-specs/specs/rigil/mevm.md

 #### Confidential Data Store APIs

-For more information on the capabilities exposed by the Confidential Data Store, see it's related [🔗 spec](./confidential-data-store.md).
+For more information on the capabilities exposed by the Confidential Data Store, see its related [🔗 spec](./confidential-data-store.md).
 The interface exposed to precompiles:

 ```go
 type ConfidentialStore interface {